CryptoBloks/crosslink-audit/README.md

 This will execute the audit process for CBTC balances.

+## Running the USDT Audit

+To run the USDT audit script, use the following command:

+`node crosslink-audit-usdt.js`

+This will execute the audit process for USDT balances on both Mainnet and Sepolia testnet, depending on the presence of the 'testnet' flag.

+Example:
+- Mainnet: `node crosslink-audit-usdt.js`
+- Testnet: `node crosslink-audit-usdt.js testnet`

+The script will output the Ethereum contract balance, total USDT in Libre accounts, and the circulating supply on Libre.

 # Changes Made

 - Added support for running the script on both Mainnet and Signet testnet.